RobbenRoll/emgfit/docs/source/concepts.rst

   :attr:`x_pos` and the initial value of the standard deviation of the Gaussian peak component (`sigma`).
 This product is multiplied by an empirical proportionality factor.
 The factor is somewhat peak-shape dependent but has been found to work well for a variety of hyper-EMG peaks.
-If user intervention still becomes necessary, the `par_hint_args` option of the :meth:`peakfit` method can be used to overwrite the initial value of the peak amplitude.
+If user intervention still becomes necessary, the `par_hint_args` option of the :meth:`~emgfit.spectrum.spectrum.peakfit` method can be used to overwrite the initial value of the peak amplitude.
 * In the case of a Gaussian, the peak centroid is initialized at the peak marker position :attr:`x_pos`.
 For a hyper-EMG fit, the initial centroid of the underlying Gaussian (denoted `mu` or :math:`\mu`) is calculated by rearranging